 Randomized block designs, Latin square designs, factorial designs, fractional factorial designs, response surface methods, robust designs.
 Prerequisite: STA 580.

 Theory and applications of nonparametric methods.
-Topics include one-, two-, and several-sample problems, rank correlation and regression, Kolmogorov-Simirnov tests, and contingency tables.
-Prerequisite: STA 382.
+Topics include one, two, and several sample problems, rank correlation and regression, Kolmogorov-Smirnov tests and contingency tables.
+Prerequisites: STA 282 or 382 or 392; or graduate standing.

 Clinical Trials and Survival Analysis

 Simple and advanced statistical techniques used in the analysis and interpretation of clinical research data.
 Emphasis on statistical techniques commonly used in chronic disease analysis.
-Prerequisites: STA 382.
+Prerequisite: STA 282 or 382 or 392; or graduate standing.

 Statistical Theory and Methods for Quality Improvement